About the Clinic

 The UW–Madison Counseling Psychology Training Clinic (CPTC) opened in 2007.
 It aims to offer high-quality, cost-efficient and multiculturally competent psychological and mental health services to students and residents of Madison and the surrounding areas.
 As the name implies, the center is a training facility that is staffed by licensed psychologists who supervise master’s and doctoral students in the Department of Counseling Psychology.

-The CPTC is directed by Dr. Stephanie R. Graham, a licensed psychologist and clinical professor in the Department of Counseling Psychology.
+The CPTC is directed by Dr. Pa Her, a licensed psychologist and clinical professor in the Department of Counseling Psychology.

 Award-Winning Diversity and Inclusion Efforts